Diabetes Center - Diabetes Management Assistance & Care

 Start Your Diabetes Treatment Plan Today

 Transmountain Primary Care is ready to guide you on the path towards a happier, healthier life.
-If you’ve been diagnosed with diabetes, give us a call to schedule an appointment.
+If you’ve been diagnosed with diabetes, give our primary care physician in El Paso a call at (915) 248-2345 to schedule an appointment.